rdeavila94/terraform-provider-redis/README.md

 ## Support

-For support, please open an issue on GitHub or contact the maintainers.
+For support, please open an issue on GitHub.